rychagoal/Liquid_biopsy_research_trends/readme.md

 # 🧬 Liquid Biopsy Research Trends — PubMed Analysis Project

-This project analyzes global trends in **liquid biopsy research** based on PubMed abstracts, using custom parsing, data analytics, and upcoming interactive visualizations in Tableau.
+This project analyzes global trends in **liquid biopsy research** based on PubMed abstracts, using custom parsing, data analytics, and interactive visualizations in Tableau.

 ## 🌐 Context (as of 2025)